 In this paper, we provide new evidence on the inequalities arising from income taxation in the US, and their heterogeneous impact on labor supply.
 First, we develop a Real Business Cycle (RBC) model with two agents, which is solved using perturbation methods.
 Through impulse response functions, we show that an income tax shock affects differently the two agents, suggesting a heterogeneous response of labor supply.
 Furthermore, we observe a negative response of labor supply to an income tax shock.
 To validate these findings, we provide microeconomic evidence from the US Current Population Survey.
 Our analysis reveals that the bottom 10% of the income distribution pays a higher tax percentage relative to their earned income compared to the top 10%.
-Additionally, and in contrast with results from our theoretical model, we find that the labor supply elasticity with respect to the income tax is positive.
-Finally, local projection evidence supports the empirical results, suggesting that labor supply responds positively to the income tax.
+Additionally, we find that the labor supply elasticity with respect to the income tax is positive.
+Subsequently, we extend our theoretical framework to include heterogeneous agents and present additional findings.